iExecBlockchainComputing/documentation-tools/documentation/tools/dataprotector/methods/grantaccess.md

 ### pricePerAccess (optional)

-pricePerAccess parameter specifies the usage fee in nano RLC (nRLC) associated with each access of the data.
+`pricePerAccess` parameter specifies the usage fee in nano RLC (nRLC) associated with each access of the data.
 It represents the cost incurred for each individual interaction with application.
-By invoking the grantAccess method with a specific "pricePerAccess" you define the fee that users must pay for each access to the data.
+By invoking the grantAccess method with a specific `pricePerAccess` you define the fee that users must pay for each access to the data.
 The fee is paid to the owner of the protected data.

 <pre class="language-javascript"><code class="lang-javascript">const grantedAccess = await dataProtector.grantAccess({